Rain Gauges

 Note that, at this time, these symbols with the exclamation marks do not apply to the "Secondary Gauges", which you can read about below.
 Many of those gauges update at very irregular intervals and that makes it hard to determine if they've gone offline or if they're operating on their normal, unpredictable schedule.
 But I'll probably try to implement some form of staleness notification for these gauges at some point in the future.
 Stay tuned.

 Hydrologic Unit Codes were established by the USGS.
-The 12-digit HUCs are the smallest watersheds that they derive.
-I've found an error or two in the watershed names -- the Dunlap and Soak Creek watershed was named Upper Whites Creek (or something like that).
+The RP map features the two most detailed HUC levels: 10-digit and 12-digit, with the latter being the smallest watersheds that they derive.
+As you zoom into the map, the HUC-10 watersheds appear first and are outlined and labeled in blue.
+As you zoom in closer, the HUC-12 watersheds appear in green with green labels.
+I've found an error or two in the watershed names -- the Dunlap and Soak Creek watershed was incorrectly named Upper Whites Creek (or something like that).
 Please feel free to post any other errors on the Rain Pursuit Facebook Page or send me and email at alexzendel at hotmail dot com.

-RFCs monitor the Nation's river systems and provide real-time hydrologic forecasts and guidance for delivery to water resources cooperators and Weather Forecast Offices.
+River Forecast Centers (RFCs) monitor the Nation's river systems and provide real-time hydrologic forecasts and guidance for delivery to water resources cooperators and Weather Forecast Offices.
 The RFC QPE layers “produce the data using a multi-sensor approach utilizing NWS 88D radar estimates of precipitation, automated and manual precipitation gauges and satellite estimates of precipitation.”
 In other words, the precipitation gauges help ‘correct’ the estimates coming from radar snapshots.
 All of the RFC layers ending with ‘hr’ are updated every hour.
 All of the other layers are only updated once every 24 hours at Noon Greenwich Mean Time (UTC Time).
+The time that NOAA updated the layer being displayed on the map is shown in the bottom left corner of the map.

 NEXRAD Radar